 Anybody that’s ever been locked up has at least one story to tell about it.
 Why’d you end up in jail?
 Were you fairly treated?
 What was it like in jail?
 How did you get along with the other inmates?
 How did it affect you to go to jail?

 Click here to tell your story about Greenup County Detention Center

 Make some good friends in jail?
-Want to throw a shout out to a person you met in jail?
+Want to send a message to a person you met in jail?
 Write your message below.

-Throw a shout out to Greenup County Detention Center
+Send a message to Greenup County Detention Center

 Links and Resources

 Greenup County Detention Center Inmate Search